Best Hiking Trails near Mont Orford

 Best Hiking Trails in the Eastern Townships

-Mont Orford is located in the Eastern Townships in southern Québec, 10 km northwest of Magog, 40 km southwest of Sherbooke, and 120 km east of Montreal.
+Mont Orford is located in the Eastern Townships in southern Québec, 10 km northwest of Magog and 40 km southwest of Sherbooke (link to Google Maps).

 The hiking trails in the region are primarily divided into two areas: the Mont Orford Ski Resort and the Mont Orford National Park.
 The trails in the National Park are open almost year-round, aside from a brief period in early/mid-spring to let the trails dry out after the snow melts.
 The trails in the Mont Orford Ski Resort usually open around mid-spring after the ski season.